CASE STUDY:

 THE PROCESS

-Define: Revisiting past work on management systems provided valuable insights into the project’s scope.
-Understanding the legacy systems and recognizing opportunities for modernization proved invaluable.
+Define: Reviewing past management system projects provided key insights into the project’s scope, clarifying legacy challenges and modernization opportunities.

-Ideate: Though comprehensive collaboration with our team’s programmers and the client’s project managers, I sketched and refined initial interfaces, resulting in approved designs and the above-mentioned combined design system.
+Ideate: Collaborated with programmers and project managers to sketch and refine initial interfaces, resulting in approved designs and a unified design system.

-Test: Iterative testing and usability feedback continued at every step of the process to ensure user-centricity and alignment with NGA’s evolving needs.
+Test: Conducted iterative usability testing at every phase to ensure the design remained user-centric and aligned with NGA’s evolving needs.

 LEARNINGS & TAKEAWAYS